Loading...

 The game of your memory

 Cognitive load is the total mental effort that your working memory makes.
-Your working memory is crucial, but it has a strict limit: it can hold up to 7 items at a time.
-We distinguish an interplay of
+Your working memory is crucial, but it has a strict limit: it can hold up to seven items at a time.
+We distinguish between three types of load:

 This is the inherent difficulty of the matter.
-How complex and novel is the subject?
+How complex or novel is the topic?
 Think of understanding a business process or learning a programming language.

 Goal: Control!